Lucian-Alexe/mindbodycacao.com/body-therapy.markdown

 ---
 layout: page
-title: Somatic Therapy in Mexico City
+title: "Somatic Therapy in Mexico City"
 permalink: /body-therapy/
-description: Transform your mind and body with holistic therapy.
+description: "Transform your mind and body with holistic therapy.
 As a certified yoga instructor, I combine movement, dance, and mindfulness techniques to promote healing, stress reduction, and emotional balance.
-Offering bilingual therapy (English/Spanish) in Mexico with a focus on body-based therapies.
+Offering bilingual therapy (English/Spanish) in Mexico with a focus on body-based therapies."
 ---

 <section>